Updated June 2021

 · Leading the District as the community passed a Tax Ratification Election with 76 percent voter approval in 2018.

-· The District being named a national Best Community for Music Education for eight consecutive years.
+· The District being named a national Best Community for Music Education for nine consecutive years.

 · Overseeing the District as all eligible schools have been named among America’s Healthiest Schools since 2014.